 2. Joint Employer Rule's Horizontal Joint Employment Standard

-It further states that, “if the employers are sufficiently associated with respect to the employment of the employee, they are joint employers and must aggregate the hours worked for each for purposes of determining compliance with the Act.”
+It further stated that, “if the employers are sufficiently associated with respect to the employment of the employee, they are joint employers and must aggregate the hours worked for each for purposes of determining compliance with the Act.”

 3. Joint Employer Rule's Additional Provisions

 The Joint Employer Rule adopted additional provisions that apply to both vertical and horizontal joint employment.
-Section 791.2(f) addresses the consequences of joint employment and provides that “[f]or each workweek that a person is a joint employer of an employee, that joint employer is jointly and severally liable with the employer and any other joint employers for compliance” with the Act.
+Section 791.2(f) addresses the consequences of joint employment and provided that “[f]or each workweek that a person is a joint employer of an employee, that joint employer is jointly and severally liable with the employer and any other joint employers for compliance” with the Act.

 C. Decision Vacating Most of the Joint Employer Rule

 In February 2020, 17 States and the District of Columbia (the States) filed a lawsuit in the United States District Court for the Southern District of New York against the Department asserting that the Joint Employer Rule violated the Administrative Procedure Act (APA).

 The Department moved to dismiss the lawsuit on the grounds that the States did not have standing.
 The district court denied that motion on June 1, 2020.